liberda/HTTP.sh/docs/template.md

 Template includes are special, in that you don't have to define them in the array.
 They get processed first to "glue together" one singular template.

+Currently, the path starts at the root of HTTPsh's directory.
+We don't support expanding variables inside the include tag, so for now you'll need to hardcode `{{#app/templates/...}}`.
+This will likely get changed in a future release, starting the path in your namespace.

 **Warning**: No recursion is supported within included templates; This means that you can't have an "include chain".
 Furthermore, some interactions between included templates and loops/ifs are a bit wonky; This will get ironed out at some point (sorry!)